canonical/brand-store-documentation/.pubdocs/Dedicated Snap Stores/connecting-devices.md

 # Connecting new devices

 <!--
-Document is unfocused and does not fit into a Diataxis quadrant -->
+Status: Document is unfocused and does not fit into a Diataxis quadrant
+Rewrite: Rework into explanation
+ -->

 Ubuntu Core devices are onboarded to their owner’s Dedicated Snap Store in a secure manner.
 Secure onboarding prevents unauthorised access to private software and services.
 It also establishes a secure communication link between devices and their cloud backend.